geonetwork/doc/source/tutorials/hookcustomizations/events/index.rst

        <bean class="org.fao.geonet.events.listeners.MyCustomListener" ></bean>
      </beans>

-This file should contain a list of all the classes that listen to events inside |project_name| scope.
+This file should contain a list of all the classes that listen to events inside GeoNetwork scope.

 Simple Example
 ==============